mojjoiv/plp-flutter/README.md

 model
 This folder defines the data structure for the to-do items used in the application.

+//added a calender to the app and also integrated firebase to encompass registration and login

 screens
 Screens are responsible for rendering the user interface of different parts of the app, such as the task list and add task screens.